nikitavoloboev/data/docs/research/solving-problems.md

 Sometimes I doodle things on iPad with [Procreate](https://procreate.art/) or Notes apps.

+Most importantly, once you know what the actual problem you are trying to solve is, you have to make sure to remove any unneeded dependencies.
+If you don't truly need it, remove it!
+[Why Tesla removed Radar and Ultrasonic sensors](https://www.youtube.com/watch?v=_W1JBAfV4Io) is nice overview of this in action.

 ## 3. Work on solving the task and nothing else

 I make sure to do the one task I have at hand with no distractions.